IsaqueIgor/Ecoleta/README.md

 This project is under the MIT license.
 See the [LICENSE](LICENSE.md) for details.

-Made with ♥ by Isaque Igor :wave: [Get in touch!](https://www.linkedin.com/in/isaqueigor/)
+Made with ♥ by @isaqueigor :wave: [Get in touch!](https://www.linkedin.com/in/isaqueigor/)

 [nodejs]: https://nodejs.org/
 [typescript]: https://www.typescriptlang.org/